HonglingLei/MixMatch/README.md

 This repository is about steps of this semi-supervised learning algorithm.\
 Original paper: [*MixMatch - A Holistic Approach to Semi-Supervised Learning*](https://arxiv.org/abs/1905.02249)\
 Code provided by Google Research is [here](https://github.com/google-research/mixmatch).
-Originally designed for image classification.\
+This algorithm is originally designed for image classification and usually requires CUDA support.\
 I used this approach and modified the code for tabular data with team in my internship.
-I cannot upload code here because of confidentiality requirement.
+I cannot upload code here because of confidentiality requirement, but I can share my understanding of this algorithm because it's public content:)